MrPio/ProgettoEsameOOP_Morelli-Mazzatenta/README.md

 - `Fiber`
 - `Water`

-The client can also add the quantity of water drunk daily or update the value of his weight using the dedicated endpoints.
+The client can also add the quantity of water drunk daily or update the weight value using the dedicated endpoints.
-In the end all the data can be filtered and used to calculate the following statistics:
+In the end, all the data can be filtered and used to calculate the following statistics:
 - `Mean`
 - `Variance`
 - `Percentage`
 - `Correlation`

-Filter the data means to specify a range of days or a meal type on which calculate the statistics.
-In fact the client can filter his data:
+Filtering the data means specifying a range of days or a meal type to calculate the statistics.
+The client can filter his data:
 - `By date`
 - `By meal type`